Friday Updates - November 1, 2024

 THIS WEEK AT DURHAM PUBLIC LIBRARY!

 New England Desserts with Tammy Donroe Inman has been rescheduled to Wednesday, November 6 at 6:30 pm.
-Come and try some tasty treats and hears all about desserts!
+Come and try some tasty treats and hear all about desserts!
 This is sponsored by The Friends of the Durham Public Library in memory of Nicole Moore.

 DPL is now accepting credit and debit cards for Library purchases.